prithugoswami/personal-website/content/posts/debugging-dwm.md

 I use [dwm](https://dwm.suckless.org) as my window manager and I always wanted to hack on it since I started using it.
-This post is just going to be a lot of snippets from dwm source code with my explanatiion on it as I understand it myself and sharing what I learnt while debugging dwm along the way.
+This post is just going to be a lot of snippets from dwm source code with my explanation on it as I understand it myself and sharing what I learnt while debugging dwm along the way.
 I wanted to fix an annoying issue I was facing with dwm and through this post I want to document the process of how I fixed it.
 It's also a reason for me to practice